elliereece03/elliereece03.github.io/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
 title:
-date: 2022-10-24
+date: 2025-09-09
 type: landing

 sections:
   - block: slider
     content:
       slides:
-      - title: 👋 Quantum Materials Astroparticle Physics Research Group
+      - title: QuMAP - Quantum Materials and Astroparticle Physics
-        content: Take a look at what we're working on...
+        content: 'See what we are working on...'
         align: center
         background:
           image: